 7. Multi-series graphs

-Alternatively, combine some of the graph infographics above such as line graphs, bar graphs, scatter plots or bubble graphs to create a multi-series graph.
+Alternatively, combine some of the infographic charts above such as line graphs, bar graphs, scatter plots or bubble graphs to create a multi-series graph.
 This type of graph is especially useful for displaying and comparing multiple sets of data.

 Multi-series graphs can also be effective for identifying trends and patterns or highlighting relationships between variables.
 A different color or symbol is often used to represent a different set of data and to help distinguish it from the others.